“Lauren, how do I get the most out of my 401(k)?”

 And in any case, there is no perfect portfolio.
 We don’t know the future.
 The suggested portfolio even has a compromise because of the way international funds are set up–that’s why it has a separate allocation to Emerging Markets.
 So I wouldn’t be too worried if you are missing out on one or two asset classes.

 The key is to avoid having 10 funds that all do exactly the same thing, and to avoid funds that use strange strategies that no one really understands.
-Most people don’t stay at their jobs forever anyway, and when you leave your job you can roll your 401k over, tax free, into your own IRA.
+Most people don’t stay at their jobs forever anyway, and when you leave your job you can roll your 401(k) over, tax free, into your own IRA.
 That IRA can be invested however you’d like.
 (If you have plans from previous employers just laying around, it would be wise to roll them all over into one IRA that you manage yourself.
 This can be easily done at Vanguard or with any competent financial advisor.)

 Until then, you do have a choice–should you go with the more complex portfolio I’ve listed above?
 Or would you be better off with something simpler?